TelenorStartIoT/tutorials/05-thingy-get-started/README.md

-# Configure your Thingy:91 in MIC and flash with a pre-compiled .hex file
+# Configure your Thingy:91 in MIC

+After completing this tutorial you will be able to see the data from Thingy:91 in your dashboard in Telenor Managed IoT Cloud (MIC).

 Start by downloading the nRF Connect software from Nordic Semiconductors here: https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-desktop